dcarter05/My-Projects/README.md

 ---

-## 📈 Career Objectives:
+## 📈 Career Objectives/Development Goals:
 - Land opportunities in IT, Data Analysis, or Business Systems where I can contribute to problem-solving, process improvement, and data-driven decision-making.

-## 📊 Skill Development Goals: Programming Foundations
-- Python: Focus on data manipulation and automation.
+- Python: Focus on data manipulation and AI automation.
-- Java: Build object-oriented applications and understand backend systems.
+- Java: Build object-oriented applications and better understand backend systems.

 ---

 ## 📫 Let's Connect!